 Description of measure Ambulance response time is measured from the time a call is placed in queue (for an ambulance to be dispatched) to the time the first ambulance service response arrives at the incident scene.

-NSW Ambulance Business rule When:

-'Time_CallEnteredQueue' is a valid date

-AND 'Time_ArrivedAtScene' is valid date

-AND 'Time_CallEnteredQueue' is a valid date

-AND 'Time_ArrivedAtScene' is a valid date

-AND 'Time_CallEnteredQueue' is prior to 'Time_ArrivedAtScene'

-AND 'Time_First_Unit_Arrived' = 'Time_ArrivedAtScene'

-THEN calculate time difference between 'Time_CallEnteredQueue' and 'Time_First_Unit_Arrived'.
+No more than one response time for each incident is used.
+NSW Ambulance Business rule When: 'Time_CallEnteredQueue' is a valid date AND 'Time_ArrivedAtScene' is valid date AND 'Time_CallEnteredQueue' is prior to 'Time_ArrivedAtScene' AND Local Response Area maps to a valid Geo_Id code AND 'Time_First_Unit_Arrived' = 'Time_ArrivedAtScene' AND Local Response Area has a valid Geo_Id code THEN calculate time difference between 'Time_CallEnteredQueue' and 'Time_First_Unit_Arrived'.

 Median (50th percentile) ambulance response time The total time by which half of incidents were responded to by ambulance service vehicles.
 The other half took equal to or longer than this time.
 The median is a statistical measure of the midpoint of the response time distribution.
 BHI uses the data for the first vehicle to arrive at the scene and the empirical distribution function with averaging to compute the median in SAS©9.
 Data element description Response time is the difference in minutes between when a call is placed in queue (for an ambulance to be dispatched) to the time the first ambulance service response arrives at the incident scene.
-Results (minutes) are rounded to one decimal point for reporting. nclusions Responses with a priority code of 1, 1A and 2.
+Results (minutes) are rounded to one decimal point for reporting.
+Inclusions Responses with a priority code of 1, 1A and 2.
 First ambulance service vehicle to arrive at the scene after the call is placed in queue.
 Exclusions N/A 90th percentile ambulance response time The time by which 90% of incidents were responded to by ambulance service vehicles.
 The final 10% took equal to or longer than this time.
 The 90th percentile is a statistical measure of response time distribution.
 BHI uses the first vehicle to arrive at the scene and the empirical distribution function with averaging to compute the 90th percentile in SAS©9.
 Data element description Response time is the difference in minutes between when a call is placed in the queue (for an ambulance to be dispatched) to the time the first ambulance service response arrives at the incident scene.
 Results (minutes) are rounded to one decimal point for reporting.
 Exclusions N/A Percentage of priority 1A responses within 10 minutes Percentage of emergency (priority 1A) incidents (requiring at least one immediate response under lights and siren) responded to in under or equal to 10 minutes.
 Calculation The percentage is calculated as the number of priority 1A responses where the time from when a call is placed in queue (for an ambulance to be dispatched) to the time the first ambulance service response arrives at the incident scene was less than, or equal to, 10 minutes as a percentage of the total number of priority 1A responses.
-Results (%) are rounded to one decimal point for reporting. nclusions Responses with a priority code of 1A.
+Results (%) are rounded to one decimal point for reporting.
+Inclusions Responses with a priority code of 1A.
 First ambulance service vehicle to arrive at the scene after the call is placed in queue.
 All values 0 and higher are acceptable.
-Exclusions N/A Number of days the median priority 1A response time was In NSW there is a target of 10 minutes for the median time within which priority 1A responses should have occurred. within 10 minutes
+Exclusions N/A Number of days the median priority 1A response time was within 10 minutes In NSW there is a target of 10 minutes for the median time within which priority 1A responses should have occurred.
+Inclusions Responses with a priority code of 1A.
+First ambulance service vehicle to arrive at the scene after the call is placed in queue.